vavr-io/vavr/CONTRIBUTING.md

 We organize our classes and interfaces in the following way:

 * The Javadoc of the type contains an overview of the new (i.e. not overridden) API declared in the actual type.
-* The type consists of tree sections:
+* The type consists of three sections:
    1. static API
    2. non-static API
    3. adjusted return types